cumbucadev/shared-workflows/README_EN.md

 Below are the shared workflows currently used across the Cumbuca org.
 We version **by major in the filename** (e.g., `-v1`, `-v2`).
 See the changelogs for breaking changes and migration notes.

+### autoassign-issue

+#### Description

+This workflow automatically assigns an issue to a user when they comment a **specific keyword** on the issue.
+The comment works as a trigger of “I want to take this issue,” making the self-assignment process simple, fast, and transparent.
+Additionally, the workflow posts a bilingual (English + Portuguese) comment confirming that the issue has been assigned to the user.

+#### Triggers

+- `issue_comment` (created)

+#### Keywords (triggers)

+- `"bora"`, `"bora!"`, `"dibs"`, `"dibs!"` _(case-insensitive — any combination of uppercase/lowercase letters is accepted)_

+#### Behavior Summary

+- When someone comments one of the trigger keywords on an open issue:

+  - The issue is automatically assigned to that user
+  - A bilingual comment is posted confirming the assignment and including a link to the contributing guide

+- Helps streamline the contribution process, avoiding manual assignee management and improving visibility of who is working on each issue

+#### Changelog

+- **v1** — Initial release

+  - Implements autoassign for comments containing specific trigger keywords
+  - Supported keywords: `"bora"`, `"bora!"`, `"dibs"`, `"dibs!"`
+  - Posts a bilingual confirmation comment (PT-BR + EN)

 ### validate-pr-title

 #### Description